Vixsry/viks-swip/README.md

 - Firefox (latest)
 - Safari (latest)
 - Edge (latest)
-- IE 11 (basic support)
+- IE 11 (basic features only)

+## License

+MIT License - feel free to use in commercial projects.

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch
-5. Open a Pull Request
+5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by modern slider libraries
-- Uses CSS3 transforms for smooth animations
-- Built with performance and usability in mind

 ## Support

-If you find any bugs or have feature requests, please create an issue in the GitHub repository.
+For issues and feature requests, please use the GitHub issues page.

-## Author

-Viks-swip is created and maintained by [VIKRI AHPAD TANTOWI].

----

-Made with ❤️ VIKRI AHPAD TANTOWI for the open-source community.